Miami vs. Florida State NCAA Football Odds, Plays and Insights | November 13, 2021

 Florida State Stats and Trends

-- The Seminoles have covered the spread twice this year when underdogs by 2.5 points or more (in five chances).
+- This season, the Seminoles have just two against the spread wins in five games as an underdog of 2.5 points or more.

-- Florida State's games this year have hit the over in 44.4% of its opportunities (four times in nine games with a set point total).
+- Florida State's games this season have gone over the total in four out of nine opportunities (44.4%).

-- Florida State is 3-1 against the spread and 3-1 overall when the team scores more than 30.4 points.
+- Florida State is 3-1 against the spread and 3-1 overall in games when it puts up more than 30.4 points.

-- Florida State is 2-1 against the spread and 1-2 overall when the team piles up over 405.2 yards.
+- In games that Florida State amasses over 405.2 yards, the team is 2-1 against the spread and 1-2 overall.

-- The Seminoles have turned the ball over 17 times this season, nine more turnovers than the Hurricanes have forced (8).
+- The Seminoles have turned the ball over nine more times (17 total) than the Hurricanes have forced a turnover (8) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.